 That is more than enough history on Mumbai Local, now coming to the more important aspect, what are the things to know about Mumbai Local Railways?

-There are primary lines of Mumbai Local and 2 secondary lines, making Mumbai Local one of the most complex, yet efficient suburban train network in India.
+There are primary lines of Mumbai Local and 2 secondary lines, making Mumbai Local one of the most complex, yet efficient suburban train networks in India.

 Primary Railway Routes:

 The trains start from Churchgate station in Mumbai.
-The destination various on schedule.
-However, Dahanu Road is considered as the last stop in this line.
+The destination varies on schedule.
+However, Dahanu Road is considered the last stop in this line.

 Two types of trains run on this route fast and slow.
 The slow trains halt at all the stations whereas fast trains halt at selective stations.
 For further information on the stops of fast trains refer to the map below.
 12-Coach and 15-Coach trains operate on the Western Line.

-Western Line is the only Mumbai Suburban Division Railway division which operates AC local.
-This local train operates occasionally through the day.
+Western Line is the only Mumbai Suburban Division Railway division that operates AC local.
+This local train operates occasionally throughout the day.
 See the timetable for timings.